 Note that indices may be simple, pointing to one attribute or composite pointing to more than one attribute.
-The numbers " $\dots(2, 15)\dots$ " in the syntax are Empress DBMS default values relating to the amount of space allocated for the index.

-Due to difficulties in the collection of these data which are recorded on a voluntary basis by pilots, some historic data will fail referential constraints.
-This is because it has not been possible to associate a school sighting with a particular flight, hence these records were entered into t_school_sight with flt_num equal to zero.
-Some sets do not have a set time recorded, and therefore cannot be linked back to a sighting in the table t_school_sight .
+Due to difficulties in the collection of these data which are recorded on a voluntary basis by pilots, some historic data will fail referential constraints, and hence some of the expected foreign key constraints cannot be implemented.
+This is because it has not been possible to associate a school sighting with a particular flight, hence these records were entered into $t\school\sight$ with flt\num equal to zero.
+Some sets do not have a set time recorded, and therefore cannot be linked back to a sighting in the table $t\school\sight$ .